knyga/generito/README.md

 #### ContinuosDistribution

-Returns random value from input according to it's density.
+Returns random value from input according to its density.
 Despite DiscreteDistribution could return float values.
+Has not implemented yet.

 License
 -------